sandeepgangaram/natours/readme.md

 - Data Validation
 - Security - CORS, XSS, Helmet etc

+## For Testing The APP

+- You can just Signup or if lazy use the below credentials:

+  - Email id: test@dev.com
+  - Password: test@dev

-NOTE: For trying out chekout using Stripe try card number: 4242 4242 4242 4242
+- Use card number: 4242 4242 4242 4242 to make a payment on Stripe

 Happy Coding✌️